Jaguars to play consecutive home games in London next season - WHIZ News

 The franchise got extended marketing rights in the United Kingdom when it signed its deal with the NFL in 2013 and even has an office and a 50,000-member fan club in London.
 The Jags credit about 11% of their local revenue to playing annually abroad.
 They expect that number to jump significantly with two games there.

-With other NFL teams wanting the financial boost that comes with playing in London, Khan tried to improve Jacksonville’s position there by bidding $790 million (£600 million) to buy Wembley in 2018.
-He eventually withdrew his offer for the English Football Association’s main asset after recognizing the extent of opposition to the sale.
+With other NFL teams wanting the financial boost that comes with playing in London, Khan tried to improve Jacksonville’s position there by bidding to buy Wembley in 2018.
+He eventually withdrew his offer after recognizing the extent of opposition to the sale.

-Khan and the Jaguars insist the move was never intended to create a potential relocation spot, but rather a way to gain more control over American football in the burgeoning market.
-It also would have funneled more money back to Jacksonville.
+Khan insists the move was never intended to create a potential relocation spot, but rather a way to gain more control over American football in the burgeoning market.

 Khan remains open to buying Wembley if it were to end up back on the market.